incountry/sdk-nodejs/README.md

   /**
    * If your PoPAPI configuration relies on a custom PoPAPI server (rather than the default one)
-   * use `countriesEndpoint` option to specify the endpoint responsible for fetching supported countries list.
+   * use the `countriesEndpoint` option to specify the endpoint responsible for fetching the list of supported countries.
    */
   countriesEndpoint?: string;